alexbleich/housing-affordability-tool/ASSUMPTIONS.md

 # Assumptions

 This page intends to provide a clear explanation of how inputs in `assumptions.csv` flow through the model, how prices map to income, and what simplifications are made.
 This is written for non-coders.
-If anything is ambiguous, please reach out to Summit Properties.
+If anything is ambiguous, please reach out to Summit Properties with your question(s).

 ## What the model does (at a glance)